 A number of the Group's accounting policies and disclosures require the determination of fair value, for both financial and non-financial assets and liabilities.
-As at December 31, 2023 and as at December 31, 2022 there were no assets or liabilities measured at fair values.
+As at December 31, 2024 the Group recognized the fair value of investments in SAFE agreements and call options recognized under investment agreements (for the details, please refer to Note 10 Long-term investments) and currency forward contracts.
+As at December 31, 2023 there were no assets or liabilities measured at fair values.